Code-Institute-Submissions/codeinstituteproject1/README.md

 ### Acknowledgements

 - back to top button was inspired by code institutes website
-- My Homepage and much of my website was inspired by The Zack Brown Band's Website.
+- My Homepage and much of my website was inspired by The [Zack Brown Band's Website](https://www.zacbrownband.com/).

-I have looked at the site upwards of 1000 times and still haven't ever listened to their music - https://www.zacbrownband.com/